 Here's what you'll need to make enough appetizers for a group of six.

-Serve the grilled turkey wings with a sweet soy dipping sauce, made by combining:
+Serve the grill-smoked turkey wings with a sweet soy dipping sauce, made by combining:

 One-quarter cup soy sauce